 Scheduled maintenance activities may be included in availability figures.

 Also note that required spare parts should be readily available, to ensure the shortest time to repair.
-Therefore, VTS providers should plan for sufficient spare parts and service arrangements or business continuation plans in order to meet the availability criteria.
+Therefore, VTS providers should plan for sufficient spare parts and service arrangements, or business continuation plans in order to meet the availability criteria.

 The VTS system availability may be improved by the following redundancy measures: